 Brigitte van Zundert graduated as a Biochemist from the “Hogeschool West-Brabant”, (the Netherlands) (1993).
-She obtained her Master`s degree in Molecular Biology from the University of Utrecht (the Netherlands) (1996), while performing her thesis at UMass (Worcester, USA), which was focused on transcriptional regulation.
+She obtained her Master`s degree in Molecular Biology from the University of Utrecht (the Netherlands) (1996), while performing her thesis at the University of Massachusetts (Umass, Worcester, USA), which was focused on transcriptional regulation.
 In 1996, she moved to Chile, where she obtained her PhD degree in Molecular and Cell Biology from the University of Concepción (UDEC) (2002).
-Her thesis focused on the molecular mechanisms underlying glycine receptor clustering at synapses.
-She was awarded “the Best Doctoral Thesis” by the “Chilean Foundation for Cell Biology“.
-From 2002 to 2005, she received a 3 years duration joined post-doctoral training at the Massachusetts Institute of Technology (MIT) and Harvard Medical School, where she worked on two projects: (i) Role of synaptic glutamatergic receptors and their anchoring proteins during synapse development, and (ii) Characterization of early pathology in neonatal animal models of the adult neurodegenerative disease Amyotrophic Lateral Sclerosis (ALS).
-In 2005, she started her independent laboratory at the UDEC, but moved in 2010 to the Center for Biomedical Research (CIB) – now Institute of Biomedical Sciences (ICB)- at the U. Andres Bello (UNAB, Santiago, Chile), where she is currently Full Professor.
+Her thesis focused on the molecular mechanisms underlying glycine receptor clustering at synapses, for which she was awarded “the Best Doctoral Thesis” by the “Chilean Foundation for Cell Biology“.
+From 2002 to 2005, she received a 3 years duration joined post-doctoral training at the Massachusetts Institute of Technology (MIT) and Harvard Medical School, where she worked on two projects: (i) Role of synaptic glutamatergic receptors and their anchoring proteins during synapse development, and (ii) Characterization of early pathology in neonatal animal models of the adult neurodegenerative disease amyotrophic lateral sclerosis (ALS).
+In 2005, she started her independent laboratory at the UDEC, but moved in 2010 to the Center for Biomedical Research (CIB) – now Institute of Biomedical Sciences (ICB)- at the U. Andres Bello (UNAB, Santiago, Chile, where she is currently Full Professor.
 She was awarded with «The most outstanding young scientists 2010» by the «Chilean Society for Biology».
 Since 2017, she is also principal investigator at the Center of Aging and Regeneration (CARE) from the Pontifical Catholic University of Chile (CARE UC), and since February 2020 an Adjunct Professor at UMass Medical School (Worcester, USA).